amnn/ruBot2/README.md

 ## Further Questions

-If you have any further questions, you can visit me at the IRC server and channel that were put in to the config/bot.conf file: #lobby on irc.ctrlalttroll.com/+6697 and ask for 'asQuirreL'.
+If you have any further questions, you can visit me at the IRC server and channel that were put in to the config/bot.conf file: ##darkirc on irc.freenode.net/+7070 and ask for 'asQuirreL' or 'kona'.

 ## Copyright Notice